paugier/czi-joint-python-accelerators-project/proposal_details/workplan.md

 The proposed work can be summarized in nine points:

-1. scikit-image numerical kernels ported to Transonic with serious comparison between the existing Cython solutions and the different Transonic backends.
+1. Port scikit-image numerical kernels to Transonic with serious comparison between the existing Cython solutions and the different Transonic backends.
-These benchmarks should be reproducible on different platforms and the results will be made available on a website.
+These benchmarks should be reproducible on different platforms and the results will be available on a website.
 We will propose to developers using other languages to submit their own implementations for comparison.

 2. Find the correct Transonic abstractions to represent most concepts available